-Described as "...fierce...powerful..." by The Seattle Times, and "...incredibly personal..." by The Cincinnati Enquirer, Kenneth J. Cox is taking the music scene by storm.
-Armed with a large spectrum of musical styles, he has performed in over twenty internationally acclaimed venues throughout the United States, Canada, France, Germany, the United Kingdom, Italy, the Netherlands, China and Japan, including the National Centre for the Performing Arts (Beijing), Teatro Verdi (Florence), the Shanghai Grand Theater, Carnegie Hall, and for private concerts in The Vatican.
-Kenneth has been named finalist and prizewinner in many national and international competitions including the William C. Byrd International Young Artist Competition, the National Music Teacher’s National Association (MTNA) Young Artist Competitions, and the Young Artist Competitions of the Central Ohio Flute Association, Atlanta Flute Club, Florida Flute Association Young Artist, the South Carolina Flute Society, amongst many others.
+Described as "...fierce...powerful..." by The Seattle Times, Kenneth J. Cox is taking the music scene by storm.
+Armed with a large spectrum of musical styles, he has performed in over twenty internationally acclaimed venues throughout the United States, Canada, France, Germany, United Kingdom, Italy, Netherlands, China and Japan, including the National Centre for the Performing Arts (Beijing), Teatro Verdi (Florence), the Shanghai Grand Theater, private concerts in The Vatican, and Carnegie Hall.
+He has been named finalist and prizewinner in many national and international competitions including the William C. Byrd International Young Artist Competition, the Music Teacher’s National Association (MTNA) Young Artist Competitions, and the Young Artist Competitions of the Central Ohio Flute Association, Atlanta Flute Club, Florida Flute Association, South Carolina Flute Society, amongst many others.
 His recent performance of the monstrous Flute Concerto by Joan Tower was described by Joan Tower herself as “…fantastic…” and “…brilliant…”.
-Kenneth has also been a part of recording projects with the NAXOS International Classical Music Label, Mark Records, and was recently featured on a CD released internationally entitled “Frontiers” with the Cincinnati Chamber Soloists.
+Kenneth has also been a part of recording projects with the NAXOS International Classical Music Label, Mark Records, and most recently being featured on a CD released internationally with the Cincinnati Chamber Soloists.

-Kenneth has collaborated with some of the worlds leading contemporary musicians including Claire Chase, Steven Schick, the International Contemporary Ensemble, Christian Wolff, Kate Soper, Jan Williams, members of the JACK Quartet, Tony Arnold, and many others.
+As a specialist in contemporary music, Kenneth has collaborated with some of the worlds leading musicians including Claire Chase, Steven Schick, the International Contemporary Ensemble, Christian Wolff, Kate Soper, Jan Williams, members of the JACK Quartet, Tony Arnold, and many others.
 He was recently a guest performer at the Noisefloor Festival 2017 in the United Kingdom, the Toronto International Electroacoustic Symposium, and has held residencies at the Banff Centre for Arts and Creativity, New Music on the Point and the Atlantic Music Festival.
-Highly devoted to new music, Kenneth has commissioned and premiered over forty new works for solo flute and chamber ensembles over the last six years, including the music of David Clay Mettens, Nathaniel Haering, and the premiere performance of Ned McGowan’s Torrent at the 2012 National Flute Association Convention in Las Vegas, Nevada, co-sponsored by Miyazawa Flutes USA.
-Kenneth is currently pursuing a Doctor of Musical Arts degree in Contemporary Music Performance with a specialization in Flute at Bowling Green State University and serves as the Teaching Assistant to Dr. Conor Nelson.
-He is also a graduate of the prestigious University of Cincinnati College-Conservatory of Music and the University of South Carolina.
-In 2017-2018, Kenneth has performances and teaching engagements scheduled throughout Texas, Ohio, Vermont, the United Kingdom, Florida, Italy, Colorado, Tennessee, South Carolina, California, Maine and China.
+Kenneth has commissioned and premiered over forty new works for solo flute and chamber ensembles over the last six years, including the music of David Clay Mettens, Nathaniel Haering, and the premiere performance of Ned McGowan’s Torrent at the 2012 National Flute Association Convention in Las Vegas, Nevada.
+Kenneth is currently pursuing a Doctor of Musical Arts degree in Contemporary Music Performance with a specialization in Flute at Bowling Green State University and is a graduate of the prestigious University of Cincinnati College-Conservatory of Music and the University of South Carolina.
+A former Performing Artist for Miyazawa Flutes (USA/Japan), Kenneth now performs on a custom handmade 9k Gold Yamaha-977.
+In 2018-2019, Kenneth has performances and teaching engagements scheduled throughout Texas, Ohio, the United Kingdom, Florida, Italy, Tennessee, South Carolina, California, and China.